 Why did you ultimately choose Warwick Business School for your MBA?

-What elements of the programme do you value the most and why?
+What elements of the programme did you value the most and why?

-What is it like studying for an MBA?
+What was it like studying for an MBA?

 Tell us about the community at Warwick Business School.

 I cannot speak highly enough of the community.
 I felt part of it from the day I attended an information session.
 It is so useful to meet people from all the major industries, in a range of roles and to learn from their experiences and approaches.
 I was also mentored by a previous alumni and it was lovely to see their evident commitment to the community.
 The people I have encountered have been open, warm and supportive and given advice and/or introductions where possible with open minds and hearts.